JSachdev92/Advanced-Lane-Finding/Advanced-Lane-Finding_ProjectReport_JayantSachdev.md

 4. Apply a perspective transform to rectify binary image ("birds-eye view").
 5. Detect lane pixels and fit to find the lane boundary.
 6. Determine the curvature of the lane and vehicle position with respect to center.
-7. Warp the detected lane boundaries back onto the original image.
+7. Define the area between the lane boundaries in the original image.
 8. Display image with calculated lane boundaries and numerical estimation of lane curvature and vehicle position imposed over original  image.

 [//]: # (Image References)